-The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and interpretations issued by the Interpretations Committee (IFRICs), as published by the International Accounting Standards Board (IASB).
-They are also in accordance with IFRS and IFRIC interpretations endorsed by the European Union.
-The principal accounting policies applied in the preparation of the individual financial statements are set out below, and in the relevant notes to the financial statements.
+The Company financial statements have been prepared in accordance with UK-adopted international accounting standard.
+The principal accounting policies applied in the preparation of the financial statements are set out below, and in the relevant notes to the financial statements.
 These policies have been consistently applied.